TheGrayDot/mpqcli/README.md

 ## Overview

-**This is a command line tool, designed for automation**.
-For example:
+**This is a command-line tool, designed for automation.** For example:

 - Run one command to create an MPQ archive from a directory of files
 - Run one command to list all files in an MPQ archive
 - Run one command to search and extract files from an MPQ archive

-**This project is for primarily for older World of Warcraft MPQ archives**.
-This means is has been authored for MPQ files versions 1 and 2, which includes the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
-It has only been tested on WoW MPQ archives/patches which use MPQ versions 1 or 2.
+**This project is primarily for older World of Warcraft MPQ archives**.
+This means it has been authored for MPQ files versions 1 and 2, which include the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3), and WoTLK (3.3.5).
+It has only been tested on WoW MPQ archives/patches that use MPQ versions 1 or 2.
 No testing has been performed on other MPQ versions or archives from other games.
 However, the tool will most likely work, as the underlying Stormlib library supports these other versions.

 If you require an MPQ tool with a graphical interface (GUI) and explicit support for more MPQ archive versions - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).